Chandan24-cell/Chandan24-cell/README.md

 CS Engineering Student | AI & ML Specialist
 Focused on building scalable AI solutions with expertise in Deep Learning, CV, and NLP.
-Passionate about MLOps, model optimization, and transitioning research into reliable, real-world engineering workflows.
+Passionate about MLOps, model optimization, and transitioning research into reliable, real-world engineering workflows....